 8) Acceptance as a candidate to the Teacher Internship Program is considered tentative pending successful completion of all applicable student teaching and internship requirements.
 Unsuccessful completion will result in the withdrawal from the Teacher Internship Program.

 Fall 2023: Applications are due to Jill Gerber by March 1, 2022.
-Applications will not be accepted until: 1) You have passed Praxis II or have a 3.0 Content GPA 2) All application materials are completed and sent to email@example.com.
+Applications will not be accepted until: 1) You have passed Praxis II or have a 3.0 Content GPA 2) All application materials should be completed and sent to email@example.com.
 Applicants will be notified of openings via campus email.
-Attention Spring Applicants for fall internships!!
-Don't miss out!!
-Some schools interview spring intern positions as early as April, so be sure to have your completed applications in by the March 1st deadline.

 For more information, please contact the following: